Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Conclusions

 We note that the primary background for light long-lived particles consists of SM long-lived hadrons.
 A comprehensive list of these hadrons, detailing their decay lengths and modes, shows that many of them significantly affect the analysis of some of our benchmark points due to the high production rates of the SM backgrounds.
-For example, the presence of $K_S$, $K_L$, and $\Lambda^0$ are major challenges in the search for LLPs below a mass of 1\,GeV decaying to pions or kaons within the VTX or the DCH detectors.
+For example, the presence of $K_S$, $K_L$, and $\Lambda^0$ is a major challenge in the search for LLPs below a mass of 1\,GeV decaying to pions or kaons within the VTX or the DCH detectors.
 The muon spectrometer provides a much cleaner environment and, hence, a better prospect for these LLP benchmarks.
-The $d_T$ cut in our analysis is motivated by extrapolating the tails of the $d_T$ distributions of hadrons having decay lengths in the intermediate range of 0.123 $-$ 0.49\,mm, to identify the $d_T$ threshold that eliminates the SM backgrounds.

 We quote the expected number of signal events at FCC-ee after the analysis cuts for each benchmark for their dominant decay modes.
 For the case where the LLP comes from the Higgs boson decay, we do not use any specific cut on the decay products of the associated $Z$ boson.
 Instead, our analysis strategy demands the observation of both the LLP decay vertices to reduce the SM backgrounds.
 A similar analysis can be performed for other production modes of the Higgs boson, like the vector boson fusion process at higher energies of $e^+ e^-$ machines.

 Finally, we extensively study possible dedicated LLP detector options for the FCC-ee.
 We consider nine different types of detector configurations with varying dimensions and positions around the FCC-ee collider complex.
 For LLPs coming from $B$-meson decays, the sensitivity is limited due to the dependence of the branching fraction on the mixing angle, unlike LLPs coming from the Higgs boson decay.
 We observe that the detector configurations A1, B4 and G2 perform the best among the dedicated detectors we considered.
 The detector configuration G2 is the DELIGHT B configuration that we proposed for FCC-hh in Ref.\,\cite{Bhattacherjee:2021rml}, just rotated in the azimuthal direction.
 We have observed in Refs.\,\cite{Bhattacherjee:2021rml,Bhattacherjee:2023plj} that the DELIGHT B detector configuration performs well for LLPs produced at the FCC-hh.
 Therefore, this can serve as a shared detector concept for both FCC-ee and FCC-hh.